kyverno/kyverno/test/conformance/kuttl/reports/background/verify-image-fail/README.md

 ## Expected Behavior

-The pods are created and background scan reports are generated with a fail result.
+The pods are created and policy reports are generated with a fail result.